UPDATE: This exhibit has been extended through January 4, 2015.

 Instead of walking through the entire exhibit display by display, I’ve decided to share some of the pieces that stood out to me.
 A museum exhibit is always a difficult event about which to write, because its very purpose is to allow you to not look at pictures from afar, but to experience it in person.
 I could show you the 300+ pictures I took and tell you about every plaque, photo and artifact, but that wouldn’t do it justice; you need to find a way to get to Chicago to take in this exhibit (and the museum itself).
 However, since there will be some of you who can’t make that trip, here’s what stood out to me….

 Obviously, Disney’s contributions to the world of animation were featured heavily in this exhibit.
-Apart from a display focus on the 11-step animation process, were a fascinating collection of maquettes.
+Apart from a display focus on the 11-step animation process, was a fascinating collection of maquettes.
 A maquette is basically a small figurine used as a reference model while drawing animated characters.
 There were many maquettes on display from classic Disney films.
 At first glance, they may appear unimportant, because they don’t seem any different from statues you might buy in a theme park gift shop.
 However, once one realizes that these figures were THE models used by the original artists for some of the most famous Disney animated characters, it’s hard not to be awestruck.

 There is also quite a bit of space devoted to Disneyland Park in Anaheim and The Magic Kingdom and Epcot in Orlando.
 In the theme parks portion of the exhibit is a document used in the creation of the promotional film featuring Walt sharing his vision for the “Florida Project.”